 Type II, Near-shore Life Vest, "keyhole" vest with flotation filled head and neck support is also designed to turn a person face up, but the turning action is not as pronounced.
 Use in calm inland waters or where quick rescue is likely.

-Type III, Flotation-aid Life vest is designed so that conscious wearers cantum face-up.
-Often designed for comfort while engaged in water skiing or other forms of water activities.
+Type III, Flotation-aid Life vest is designed so that conscious wearers can turn face-up.
+Designed for comfort while engaged in water skiing or other forms of water activities.